by Brodie Dychinco, Cambia

 This year’s CDC flu map aptly demonstrates how widespread the flu is nationwide.
-Flu season often peaks in February and March, resulting in over 31 million outpatient doctor’s visits per year, around 200,000 hospitalizations, and bears more than $87 million in economic burden.
+Flu season often peaks in February and March, resulting in over 31 million outpatient doctor’s visits per year, around 200,000 hospitalizations, and bears more than $87 billion in economic burden.

 Adults age 18-64 are (surprisingly) the most prone, accounting for 60 percent of flu hospitalizations, yielding a direct impact on businesses with over $10 billion in direct medical expenses paid and over $16 billion in lost earnings.

 The bottom line?
 The flu is expensive, highly contagious, and it’s costing all of us.

 Spreading the flu is easier than you think…

 While we should all practice good hygiene, this is never more important than in the winter months.
 In fact the old adage, “Don’t go to a doctor’s waiting room unless you want to get sick,” is true during flu season as a sick person’s cough or sneeze can infect others from up to three feet away.

 However, do patients really need to physically walk into the doctor’s office when they’re sick?
 Not necessarily.

 Telehealth has been available to rural communities for years.
 In the age of streaming Netflix and constant usage of cell phones, telehealth gives people the option to access health care in ways more convenient to them.
 And they’re using it.
 Telehealth takes many forms, ranging from audio-only phone calls to two-way audio/video webcam conversations.
 As for availability, 65 percent of hospital respondents say they’ve adopted telehealth, while 34 percent of physician practices have done the same, according to Healthcare IT News.
 Two-way video/webcam usage increased to 70 percent, making it the most utilized telehealth solution.